Sidebar

 Work Experience Timeline

-There’s an interactive timeline that shows where I’ve worked, what I did, and when I stopped pretending it was temporary.
+The About page includes an interactive timeline that shows where I’ve worked, what I did, and when I stopped pretending it was temporary.

 Logos adapt to dark mode so they don’t look like stickers from three different websites, roles expand into more detail when you actually care, and current roles get a pulsing marker so you don’t have to scan dates.